hubtty/hubtty/doc/source/index.rst

-Gertty
+Ghubtty
 ======

-Gertty is a console-based interface to the Gerrit Code Review system.
+Ghubtty is a console-based interface to the Github Code Review system.

 As compared to the web interface, the main advantages are: